julianramireze/jar/README.md

 - 🔒 **Type-safe validation** for objects, strings, numbers, arrays, and more
 - ⛓️ **Chainable API** for building intuitive validation rules
 - 🔄 **Conditional validation** with `.when()` for dynamic requirements
+- 🧠 **Context-aware validation** with access to all form values for cross-field validation
 - 🌐 **Complex object validation** with nested schemas and custom error messages
 - 🧩 **Schema composition** with `.merge()` for multi-step form validation
 - 🛠️ **Custom validation** with `.custom()` for specialized validation logic